-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

 All clerkships use "competency-based" grading, which means grades are criterion-based and determined according to the degree to which an individual student has fulfilled the goals and objectives of the clerkship.
 There is no predetermined proportion of students who will receive each grade.